Oliver2552/Visualzing_AirBnb_NYC_Trends/README.md

-# Final-Project-Tableau - AirBnb NYC
+# AirBnb NYC Project Visualized with Tableau

 ## Project/Goals
 The aim of this project was to explore AirBnb NYC listings' data and using Tableau, create impactful visualizations, considering key points and trends.